rLannes/easyfasta/README.md

 # FASTA Utils

 A lightweight functional Python library for efficient FASTA file parsing and DNA sequence manipulation.
-No OOP bloat, data only data
+No OOP bloat, data only data.

 ## Features